mjcarley/nbi/JOSS/paper.md

 and a full problem can be solved using a Unix or Linux shell script which runs each step in turn.

+The intention has been to develop an implementation of the main elements of [@greengard-oneil-rachh-vico21] in a code which is relatively easy to use in applications.
+The principal differences which a user will note between NBI and the reference implementation of the method of [@greengard-oneil-rachh-vico21] are: the range of geometry formats supported, including the widely used GMSH standard;
+the use of the standard PETSc iterative solvers; and the ability to define boundary conditions using a built-in parser for mathematical expressions.

 ## Surface generation and representation

 Surfaces in NBI are represented as high-order triangular patches,